Pulsar7/CatchMe/README.md

 # "Catch-Me"

 Catch your friends with your phone using GPS and TCP sockets.
 The App connects to a socket-server which hosts and handle all the games.
+The server communicates with the client using a 265-AES-Encryption.

 ## Table of contents